greatcan11/Interactive-Lab-Hub/Lab 2/README.md

 ## Prep for Part 2

 1. Pick up remaining parts for kit.
+> Still have not received parts since I am currently in Ithaca.

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)
+> Gave feedback to Caitlin Stanton.

 # Lab 2 Part 2

+> Unable to do since I have not received RPi 4.

 Pull Interactive Lab Hub updates to your repo.